Research Student Profile: Lena Soo

 A proteomics study will also be used to further characterise the identified allergens and to uncover new ones.

 Findings from this work will contribute to the understanding of lupin allergy and the cross-reactivity between lupin and peanut allergens (and possibly other legumes.
 It will also assist in developing a more accurate clinical test for lupin allergy.

-I am a Malaysian student currently doing my M.Sc (Research) under the supervision of Dr. Penelope Smith and Prof. David Day at the School of Biological Sciences, University of Sydney.
+I am a Malaysian student currently doing my M.Sc (Research) under the supervision of Dr. Penelope Smith and Prof. David Day at the Biological Sciences, University of Sydney.

 I completed my B.Sc (Hons) with first class honours at the National University of Malaysia in August 2008 and was awarded the University Book Prize for being the highest achiever in my degree program.

 I have been granted the University of Sydney International Scholarship at the beginning of 2009 to pursue my current degree at the university.